misiektoja/instagram_monitor/README.md

 ## Features

 - Real-time tracking of Instagram users activities and profile changes:
-   - new posts & stories
+   - new posts, reels & stories
    - changed followings, followers, bio
    - changed profile pictures
+   - changed profile visibility (from private to public and vice-versa)
 - Anonymous download of user's story images & videos; yes, user won't know you watched their stories 😉
-- Download of user's post images & videos
+- Download of user's post images & reel videos
-- Email notifications for different events (new posts & stories, changed followings, followers, bio, changed profile pictures, errors)
+- Email notifications for different events (new posts, reels & stories, changed followings, followers, bio, changed profile picture, visibility, errors)
-- Attaching changed profile pictures and stories/posts images directly in email notifications
+- Attaching changed profile pictures and stories/posts/reels images directly in email notifications
-- Displaying the profile picture and stories/posts images right in your terminal (if you have *imgcat* installed)
+- Displaying the profile picture and stories/posts/reels images right in your terminal (if you have *imgcat* installed)
 - Saving all user activities and profile changes with timestamps to the CSV file
 - Support for both public and private profiles
 - Two modes of operation: with or without logged in Instagram account